go-chi/chi/README.md

 | [stampede](https://github.com/go-chi/stampede)     | HTTP request coalescer                                      |
 --------------------------------------------------------------------------------------------------------------------

-please [submit a PR](./CONTRIBUTING.md) if you'd like to include a link to a chi-compatible middleware
+Please don't [submit a PR](./CONTRIBUTING.md) if you'd like to include a link to a chi-compatible middleware, since the pull request will be rejected without any further explanation.

 ## context?